MiiMii1205/noclipper/README.md

 # No Clipper #

-A pleasant, simple and optimized NoClip script for [FiveM](https://fivem.net).
+A pleasant, simple and fast NoClip script for [FiveM](https://fivem.net).

 ## Setup ##